What are the main documents for a franchise?

 - Agreements about terminating and renewing or extending the agreement

-The disclosure document is considered to be the most important document when considering entering into a franchise agreement as it can significantly assist a potential franchisee in its due diligence.
+The disclosure document is considered to be the most important document when considering entering into a franchise agreement as it can significantly assist a potential franchisee in performing their due diligence.

 3. Franchise Agreement (Final Form)